Alfred M. Gray Jr.: Marine career

-Gray then served as Commanding Officer of the 1st Battalion, 2nd Marines, Battalion Landing Team; Commanding Officer of the 2nd Marine Regiment from 22 April 1972 to 27 December 1972.
+Gray then served as Commanding Officer of the 1st Battalion, 2nd Marines, Battalion Landing Team; Commanding Officer of the 2nd Marine Regiment from April 22, 1972, to December 27, 1972.
 Gray attended the Army War College, Carlisle Barracks, Pennsylvania from August 1973 to June 1974.
-He was next assigned as Commanding Officer of 4th Marines from 30 July 1974 to 8 August 1975.
+He was next assigned as Commanding Officer of 4th Marines from July 30, 1974, to August 8, 1975.
 His follow on assignment was as Camp Commander of Camp Hansen, Okinawa, Japan.
 While commanding the 33rd Marine Amphibious Unit and Regimental Landing Team-4, and concurrently serving as Deputy Commander, 9th Marines Amphibious Brigade, Gray directed the Operation Frequent Wind evacuation of Saigon in April 1975.
 Advanced to brigadier general in March 1976, Gray served as Commanding General, Landing Force Training Command, Atlantic, and the 4th Marine Amphibious Brigade.

-Promoted to major general in February 1980, he assumed command of the 2nd Marine Division, FMF, Atlantic, Camp Lejueune, North Carolina, in June 1981.
-While in the position, he was a confidant to Vice-Admiral Arthur S. Moreau Jr., finding Marines for a covert team which targeted terrorists and drug traffickers.
+Promoted to major general in February 1980, he assumed command of the 2nd Marine Division, FMF, Atlantic, Camp Lejeune, North Carolina, in June 1981.
+While in the position, he was a confidant to then-Vice Admiral Arthur S. Moreau Jr., finding Marines for a covert team which targeted terrorists and drug traffickers.
 Gray relinquished command of 2nd MARDIV on August 28, 1984, to Major General Richard J. Murphy.

 Following his promotion to lieutenant general on August 29, 1984, Gray was reassigned as Commanding General, FMF, Atlantic/Commanding General, II Marine Expeditionary Force, and Commanding General, FMF, Europe.
 Gray was promoted to general and became Commandant of the Marine Corps on July 1, 1987.
 His appointment as Commandant of the Marine Corps was recommended by Jim Webb, then Secretary of the Navy.

 Gray presided over changes in training in the 1970s with an emphasis on large-scale maneuver in desert and cold-weather environments, and changed Marine doctrine to one of maneuver warfare in the 1980s.
 This transformation from the Vietnam War-era is sometimes called the second enlightenment of the Marine Corps (the first being under Major General John A. Lejeune), and included development of a robust maritime special operations capability, emphasis on the education of leaders, establishment of Marine Corps University, and development of a long-range desert operations capability.
 As a reminder that the primary role of every Marine is a rifleman, he had his official photograph taken in the Camouflage Utility Uniform, the only commandant to have done so.